wighawag/etherkit/packages/tx-observer/README.md

 # @etherkit/tx-observer

-A TypeScript library for monitoring Ethereum onchain operations containing multiple transactions, with automatic status merging and finality tracking.
+A TypeScript library for monitoring Ethereum transaction intents containing multiple transactions, with automatic status merging and finality tracking.

 ## Overview

-The Operation Processor tracks **operations** - logical groupings of transactions that belong together.
+The Transaction Processor tracks **intents** - logical groupings of transactions that belong together.
 This is useful when:

 - **Gas price bumping**: Multiple transactions with the same nonce but different gas prices
 - **Sequential retries**: Transactions with different nonces for the same logical action
-- **Multi-step operations**: Related transactions that form a single user action
+- **Multi-step intents**: Related transactions that form a single user action

-The processor monitors all transactions in an operation and computes a merged status, emitting events when the operation status changes.
+The processor monitors all transactions in an intent and computes a merged status, emitting events when the intent status changes.

 ## Installation